Palexer/vocabulary-trainer/README.md

 The last list entry is optional (additional grammar).
 If you don't use it for a word, you have to put an empty string there (like in the last example above).

+To avoid errors, please use the Vocabulary Generator.

 ## License

 - GPL v3